 Invisalign is becoming one of the most popular brace options available, especially with adults who want an effective but discreet teeth straightening solution.
 But, with so much information about Invisalign on the internet, it can be hard to separate fact from fiction.
-At Simply Teeth in Essex, Invisalign is a safe and reliable option and we are here to explain all aspects of the treatment and help at every step of your journey.
+So let’s break down the myths about Invisalign.
+At Simply Teeth in Essex, Invisalign is a safe and reliable option.
+And we are here to explain all aspects of the treatment and help at every step of your journey.

 Can children have Invisalign?